The Form & Button Conversions Analytics panel helps you understand how visitors interact with forms and buttons on your site.

 Form & Button Conversions tracks most form and button submissions on your site.
 It doesn’t track form submissions tied to purchases or donations, which display in Sales Overview Analytics.

 Form & Button Conversions tracks:

 - Button Block

 - Promotional pop-ups

 - Navigation buttons

 - Social icons

 - Donation form submissions

 - Checkout form submissions

-The line graph near the top of the panel shows trends over time for the selected time and device.
+The line graph near the top of the panel shows trends over time for the selected time.
 Hover over any point on the graph for a specific date.